louwersj/ociForwardFunction/ociCloudEvents2azureSentinel/README.md

 ![](../doc/Azure_sentinel_Oracle_Cloud_3.png)
 *Custom log with Oracle CLoud Events*

 Retrieving and viewing OCI Cloud Events from Oracle Cloud in an Azure workspace can be done by creating a query in Azure and/or using any of the native Azure ways of retrieving data stored in a specific workspace.
 The below screenshot shows a simple retrievale query.
+The data shown in the screenshot is data based upon the [test data JSON file](../testdata/example_0.json) which is part of this github Repository.

 ![](../doc/Azure_sentinel_Oracle_Cloud_1.png)
 *Query azure for Oracle Cloud Events*